patrickfav/bcrypt/README.md

 ### Enhancements over jBcrypt

+The core of this implementation is based on the popular jBcrypt.
+Many things around if have been heavily refactored and various new features and APIs have been added:

 * Optimized and fixed implementation (e.g. uses `StringBuilder` instead of `StringBuffer`)
 * Support of most [version](https://en.wikipedia.org/wiki/Bcrypt#Versioning_history) variations (`$2a$`, `$2b$`, `$2x$`, `$2y$`)
 * Customizable handling for passwords over 72 bytes
 * Only uses byte and char arrays which can be wiped after use
+* Easily get the raw hash
 * Provide your own salt
 * Provide your own `SecureRandom` for salt generation
 * Clearer and easier API